Basic usage script for LabMT1.0 dataset

 This script uses the language assessment by Mechanical Turk (labMT) word list to score the happiness of a corpus.
 The labMT word list was created by combining the 5000 words most frequently appearing in four sources: Twitter, the New York Times, Google Books, and music lyrics, and then scoring the words for sentiment on Amazon’s Mechanical Turk.
 The list is described in detail in the publication Dodds’ et al. 2011, PLOS ONE, “Temporal Patterns of Happiness and Information in a Global-Scale Social Network: Hedonometrics and Twitter.”

 Given two corpora, the script “storylab.py” creates a word-shift graph illustrating the words most responsible for the difference in happiness between the two corpora.
 The corpora should be large (e.g. at least 10,000 words) in order for the difference to be meaningful, as this is a bag-of-words approach.
-As an example, a random collection of English tweets from both Saturday January 18 2014 and Tuesday January 21 2014 are included in the “test” directory.
+As an example, a random collection of English tweets from both Saturday January 18 2014 and Tuesday January 21 2014 are included in the “example” directory.
 They can be compared by moving to the test directory, using the command

 Cloning the github directly is recommended, i.e.